ialoig/fantasta-mobile/README.md

 ## Build and Run

-Go to the root folder of the project and run

 ```npm start```

 It builds and lunches the mobile app.
 Follow instruction on the screen to lunch application on a real device / simulated device / web browser